dev4press/flyin/readme.txt

 URL:     https://github.com/carhartl/jquery-cookie

 == Changelog ==
+= 1.7 / 2019.04.21 =
+* Changed: removed some outdated and unused code
+* Updated: tested with the jQuery 3.x

 = 1.6 / 2017.08.23 =
 * Edit: Random item from Array method added to the core object
 * Edit: Removed all prototype functions not used by the plugin